 There are many kinds of nanomaterials, but they all share a remarkably small size (roughly 100,000 times thinner than a human hair).
 At this size, they can add new properties to many construction products.
 Nanoparticles exist in nature and in man-made combustion sources, but this alert is about manufactured nanomaterials that are added to products.
 These products are called nano-enabled.

-A carbon nanotube laying across a human hair 3Y-SA-3.0/GFDL (ORIGINAL UPLOAD OCT 2004 GERMAN WIKIPEDIA respiratory exposures to long, thin fibers, such as carbon nanotubes (CNTs).
+A carbon nanotube laying across a human hair PHOTO CREDIT: ANTON/WIKIMEDIA COMMONS/CC-BY-SA-3.0/GFDL IORIGINAL UPLOAD CCT 2004 GERMAN WIKIPEDIA What are the risks?

+Some nanomaterials may be safe, but others have been shown to be toxic in the lab.
+Of particular concern are respiratory exposures to long, thin fibers, such as carbon nanotubes (CNTs).
 Certain types of CNTs cause lung problems in rodents, similar to asbestos.
 Nanoparticles don't seem to penetrate healthy skin but may get